SiddharthaBhattacharjee/30Days_Of_Productivity/logs.md

     Tomorrow, I have a practical examination for Computer Communication and hence, I am practicing network element configuration on CISCO Packet Tracer Simulation Tool.<br>
     Appart from that, studying Queueing theory in mathematics for my upcoming math exam.<br>
     It took me 4 hrs to complete today's work ⏱️ (still going on with math...)<br>

+- ## Day-28 , 28th April 2023 :
+    Today, I Started working on a new project which is a automated custom email bot using python. 💻<br>
+    This script can process a spreadsheet, generate custom emails and attachments based on spreadsheet data for each user and send the mail all automatically when its finished.
+As of today, the first stage of the development is complete, which was establishing connection with the Google OAuth Credentials API.
+Now the project is able to connect to the API, however the development cannot progress any further today as I am waiting for verification of my project from google.<br>
+    It took me 3 hrs to complete today's work ⏱️<br>
+    Link to GitHub Commit : [Pushed 28th April 2023](https://github.com/SiddharthaBhattacharjee/Auto_Email_Bot_Python/commit/fd69edc77935ac3d154249e9f3f58c4d15e3895c)